 As a warning, some of this will probably change over the next few weeks and months since Web Sites is a brand new product that Microsoft are still probably actively developing.
 Also, I’ve tried to back up everything I’ve said with URLs, screen shots or just trying it out, but it’s possible I’ve got one or two things wrong since there isn’t much material out there on it yet.

-Long-story short: Convention over configuration (without much flexibility to configure on top of that relative to Web Roles) style platform to get you up and running quickly in Azure (kinda like App Harbor).
+Long-story short: Convention-over-configuration IIS-as-a-service to get you up and running quickly in Azure with a minimum of fuss (kinda like App Harbor).
 Also, allows you to use a certain amount of Azure resources for free (10 websites on shared instances with limited bandwidth), which is a welcome addition and will be great for proof of concepts or just playing around with stuff!

 The main advantages that Web Sites seems to have over Web Roles are:

-- Out of the box support for Git, TFS, FTP and Web Deploy deployments, which makes automated deployments and continuous delivery easier (not that it’s terribly difficult using PowerShell for Web Roles).
+- Out of the box support for Git (including hosted within Azure, CodePlex, Github and Bitbucket), TFS, FTP and Web Deploy and Dropbox deployments, which makes automated deployments and continuous delivery dead easy (not that it’s terribly difficult using PowerShell for Web Roles), and importantly, quick.

 - Annoyingly (unless I’ve missed something), the git publishing doesn’t use private keys so you have to keep typing in the password, although from watching David Ebbo’s Youtube video on publishing from Git there must be some way to make it remember the password (I wouldn’t know as I always use private keys).
 [See update at end of post for instructions]

 - I tried to deploy a solution that had multiple web projects, but no matter what I did it kept deploying the first web project that I had deployed.
-I’m not sure what conventions it uses, but if you need to configure which project is deployed then I imagine you can consult the relevant Kudu documentation.
+I’m not sure what conventions it uses, but if you need to configure which project is deployed then I imagine you can consult the relevant Kudu documentation (edit: looks like there are some ways to address it).

 - For .NET web apps: You don’t have to set up a separate project in your Visual Studio solution to deploy to Azure – you can simply deploy a normal web app solution as-is.